 Note that, while DUOPA was only approved by the FDA in 2015, the same system (more or less) has been approved in Europe since 2004, under a very slightly different name, DUODOPA.
 You can find some interesting videos documenting patient experience with the system on Youtube.

 - Rescue dosing.
 The idea is to develop super-quick-acting formulations of levodopa that patients can use when they start to go “off”, to bridge them until their next pill kicks in.
-As of 2018, an inhaler for levodopa has completed clinical trials and been submitted to the FDA for approval.
+As of 2018, an inhaler for levodopa completed clinical trials, which led to FDA approval in early 2019 (the brand name will be Inbrija).